Should I Winterize a Swimming Pool in Arizona or Texas?

 There are various levels of winterization, including draining the pool, covering the pool, etc. But, regardless of the level chosen, prepping the swimming pool for cooler temperatures will protect the equipment in the face of possible freezing.

 As long as you properly maintain it, there are benefits to keeping the pool open.
-An open swimming pool will continue to provide a beautiful, attractive yard while you keep the motors running and maintain the water chemistry.
+An open swimming pool will continue to provide a beautiful yard while you keep the motors running and maintain the water chemistry.
 If you have an unexpectedly warm winter, turn on the heat and the pool will be open for duty even during the off-season.
 A freeze-guard switch is essential in case of an unexpected freeze.

 If you choose to keep the pool open, it is essential to keep an eye on the water’s chemistry.
 The chemicals and pH levels must remain correct to avoid the growth of bacteria, algae and germs, which slow down during tempts below 50 degrees.
-Shock the pool with chlorine and use the correct algaecide if you decide to keep the water in the pool during the winter.
+Shock the pool with chlorine and use the correct algaecide if you keep the water in the pool during the winter.
 Also, follow the chemical and free chlorine guideline levels for swimming and equipment safety.

 Vacuuming and Running the Pump